proudlyserving/proudlyserving.github.io/_people/artem-khomishen.md

 contributor: yes
 ---

-Artem leads an award-winning design and development team at the California Department of Technology.
-With nearly 20 years of digital government experience, Artem helped pioneer human-centered design and establish California’s first web standards.
-Artem oversees statewide initiatives that empower hundreds of departments to enhance the digital footprint of California’s government.
+Artem leads an award-winning team at the California Department of Technology.
+With nearly 20 years in digital government work, he was instrumental in helping establish California's first digital standard and community of practice.
+Artem oversees statewide initiatives and digital toolkits, helping California departments  improve the delivery of digital services and information.